doom-neovim/doom-nvim/README.md

 ## Notices

+- **2021-07-12**: If you are facing issues related to `LuaSnip`, update Doom Nvim and follow the instructions found in the issue [#38](https://github.com/NTBBloodbath/doom-nvim/issues/38).
 - **2021-07-03**: The `doomrc` has been fragmented and it is not working anymore, please see [Migrating to 3.0.0](./docs/getting_started.md#migrating-to-300) for more information.